Pick apples, then cook with them!

 • 1/2 cup old-fashioned oats

-• 2 tablespoons of cold butter, cut in small pieces
+• 2 tablespoons of cold butter, cut into small pieces

 • 1 tablespoon brown sugar